oracle/cloudtestdrive/AppDev/cloud-native/livelabs/special-events/pi-day-2022/devops-into-oke-pi-day.md

 ![](../../../images/customer.logo2.png)

+# Pi Day 2022

-# Using the OCI DevOps service to update and re-deploy an example microservice into the Oracle Kubernetes Environment.
+## Using the OCI DevOps service to update and re-deploy an example microservice into the Oracle Kubernetes Environment.

 **Lab conventions**